-It’s the reason to live, the fire in your soul, and without it you would have no idea what to do with yourself.
+It’s your reason to live, the fire in your soul, and without it, you have no idea what to do with yourself.

-And one day, that might actually happen.
-You lose the one thing you devoted your life to, and immediately, everything starts to fall apart.
+And one day, it might actually happen.
+You lose the one thing you devoted your life to, that one thing that keeps you going, and immediately, everything starts to fall apart.

 The excitement for the next day, the eagerness to make that next step: gone.